FRRouting/frr/doc/user/pim.rst

    urib-only
       Lookup in the Unicast Rib only.

-.. clicmd:: ip msdp mesh-group [WORD]

-   Create or Delete a multicast source discovery protocol mesh-group using [WORD] as the group name.

-.. clicmd:: ip msdp mesh-group WORD member A.B.C.D

-   Attach or Delete A.B.C.D to the MSDP mesh group WORD specified.

-.. clicmd:: ip msdp mesh-group WORD source A.B.C.D

-   For the address specified A.B.C.D use that as the source address for mesh group packets being sent.

 .. clicmd:: ip igmp generate-query-once [version (2-3)]

    Generate IGMP query (v2/v3) on user requirement.
 This will not depend on